sheikhfaridurrehman/Dummy-Project/README.md

 # Dummy-Project
-A new Repo is created <br>
+This is a demo for Git &amp; Github class.

+# Teacher
+Shahid Naeem.

+# Student
-by Farid ur Rehman.
+Farid ur Rehman.